Progress towards the two-thirds conjecture on locating-total dominating sets

 \end{subcase} \end{case} This completes the proof. \end{proof}

-For any block graph $H$ of order $k\geq 2$, the $2$-corona $G = H \circ P_2$ is a twin-free block graph of order~$n = 3k$ and by Observation~\ref{obs:conj-tight}, it has locating-total domination number equal to its total domination number, that is, $\gamma_t^L(G) = \gamma_t(G) = 2k = \frac{2}{3}n$.
+The ``twin-free'' condition for block graphs is necessary as, without it, the conjecture does not hold: for example, for $\Delta$-stars $K_{1,\Delta}$ with $\Delta \geq 3$ (which are block graphs), the locating-total domination number is $\Delta$.
+On the other hand, for any block graph $H$ of order $k\geq 2$, the $2$-corona $G = H \circ P_2$ is a twin-free block graph of order~$n = 3k$ and by Observation~\ref{obs:conj-tight}, it has locating-total domination number equal to its total domination number, that is, $\gamma_t^L(G) = \gamma_t(G) = 2k = \frac{2}{3}n$.
 See Figure~\ref{2corona-K6} for an illustration with $H$ a complete graph.
 Thus, we obtain the following.

 \begin{proposition} There are infinitely many connected twin-free block graphs $G$ of order $n$ with $\gamma_t^L(G) = \frac{2}{3}n$. \end{proposition}